 While there is clear evidence that secondary prevention strategies are often effective, there is also clear evidence that they are commonly underutilised.
+Here is also clear evidence that they are commonly underutilised.
 Mobile phone interventions that are simple, inexpensive and use current technology could potentially be a useful complement to existing prevention programmes.
 Ultimately, this would enable the delivery of advice regarding CVD prevention to greater numbers of people, including those in resource poor settings and in geographically isolated communities.
 The potential value of a text-message-delivered intervention could be great as it could be easily expanded to reach many mobile phone users at a relatively low cost.